qrvey/partner-portal/docs/deployment/07-Upgrades/upgrading-versions.md

 ---
 id: upgrading-new-version
-title: Upgrading to a New Version
+title: Upgrade to a New Version
-sidebar_label: Upgrading to a New Version
+sidebar_label: Upgrade to a New Version
 tags: [CloudOps Engineer]
 sidebar_position: 1
 displayed_sidebar: getting-started